Vietnam.vn - Nền tảng quảng bá Việt Nam

 As Vietnam strives for economic growth, sustainability must remain a core priority.
 Green initiatives and digital transformation will ensure that economic growth is both environmentally sound and future-ready.
 A holistic approach – combining infrastructure development, regulatory reform, sustainable practices and increased supply chain integration – will position Vietnam as one of the region’s leading economies with long-term stability and prosperity.

-TLSC plays a key role in this transition, by facilitating dialogue between businesses and policy makers.
+TLSC plays an important role in this transition, by facilitating dialogue between businesses and policymakers.

 The rapid expansion of e-commerce and cross-border trade is changing Vietnam's logistics landscape.

-The rise of online shopping has led to an increasing demand for faster integrated logistics solutions, upgraded and increased warehousing capacity, efficient last-mile delivery and cross-border customs.
+The rise of online shopping has led to an increasing demand for faster integrated logistics solutions, upgraded and increased warehousing capacity, last-mile delivery capabilities and efficient cross-border customs.

-Vietnam’s growing digital economy presents opportunities for logistics providers to leverage AI-driven route optimization, real-time tracking, and smart warehousing.
+Vietnam’s growing digital economy presents opportunities for logistics providers to leverage AI-driven route optimization, real-time tracking, and smart warehouses.
 These technologies improve delivery speeds, reduce costs, and enhance customer satisfaction.

 One of the most pressing challenges in Vietnam's logistics sector is the shortage of highly skilled human resources.

 Increasing capacity building workshops and public-private partnerships will be important.
-Furthermore, engaging actively in dialogues with government agencies can help businesses keep up with regulatory changes, understand policies, and contribute to the overall development of the logistics industry.
+Furthermore, engaging actively in dialogues with government agencies can help businesses keep abreast of regulatory changes, understand policies and contribute to the overall development of the logistics industry.

 TLSC has taken proactive steps in this regard.
 In September 2024, TLSC organized a major training and dialogue session with the Ho Chi Minh City Customs Department.
 The event brought together business leaders and customs officials to discuss how to best implement regulations and procedures.
 These dialogues are an important platform for knowledge exchange, ensuring that both businesses and authorities are informed and prepared for future challenges.

-While challenges persist, Vietnam’s logistics sector is poised for transformative growth.
+While challenges persist, Vietnam’s logistics sector is poised for transformational growth.

-By addressing infrastructure gaps, accelerating digital transformation, integrating sustainability, adapting to e-commerce trends, and investing in workforce development, businesses can unlock new opportunities and position Vietnam as a key logistics hub in Southeast Asia in the future.
+By addressing infrastructure gaps, promoting digital transformation, integrating sustainability, adapting to e-commerce trends, and investing in workforce development, businesses can open up new opportunities and enhance Vietnam’s position as an important logistics hub in Southeast Asia in the future.

 (*) Chairman of Eurocham Transport and Logistics Subcommittee